SFDR at Bouwinvest

-For ESG risk, in line with the existing Risk Management Framework, Bouwinvest has developed a methodology to systematically make the relevance of specific ESG risks transparent and to maintain that transparency.
+Bouwinvest has developed a methodology for ESG risk, in line with the existing Risk Management Framework, to systematically clarify and maintain the relevance of specific ESG risks.
 This methodology determines the relevance of risks on the basis of two pillars:

 - What is the impact on people and the environment if this risk occurs?

 - What is the impact on our portfolio if this risk occurs?